Septic records lookup and permit search

 Permit path

-I do not know which office or step controls this job
+I do not know which office or approval step controls this job

-Use the permit workflow when the real blocker is county routing, site review, project classification, or the next approval step.
+Use the permit workflow when county routing, site review, project type, or closeout is the real blocker.

 Open permit process